VerPlaPoS

 Short description

-The City of Straubing will coordinate the consortium in the supervisory WP 1.
-This includes the coordination of content, operations (link between science and SMEs) and organisation (project meetings, telecons, reports, timetable, etc.).
-In addition, the City of Straubing is responsible for public relations (reciprocal and interactive communication with stakeholder groups in the study region and in Germany, presswork, Internet media, etc.).
+The City of Straubing coordinated the consortium in the supervisory WP 1.
+This included the coordination of content, operations (link between science and SMEs) and organisation (project meetings, telecons, reports, timetable, etc.).
+In addition, the City of Straubing was responsible for public relations (reciprocal and interactive communication with stakeholder groups in the study region and in Germany, presswork, Internet media, etc.).

 WP 2 Consumer purchasing behavior when buying plastic articles